 Who is eligible?

-To be eligible for a referral to the SEE program you must:
+To be eligible for a referral to the SEE program you must be:

-- Be aged between 15 years and the Age Pension Age
+- aged between 15 years and the Age Pension age and,

-- A job seeker with Services Australia and eligible for services under an Employment Services Provider
+- a job seeker registered with Services Australia and eligible for services under an Employment Services Provider and,

-- be in receipt of an eligible payment or
+- in receipt of an eligible income support payment or,

-- be aged 15-21 years irrespective of whether you are in receipt of income support or
+- aged 15-21 years irrespective of whether you are in receipt of income support or,

-- be a migrant serving the newly arrived residents waiting period (NARWP) for income support
+- a migrant serving the newly arrived residents waiting period (NARWP) for income support

 You will not be eligible if you are:

-The Skills for Education and Skills program is delivered by a national network of SEE providers.
+The SEE program is delivered by a national network of providers.

-SEE providers around Australia include community organisations, public training providers, such as technical colleges, private providers, and universities.
+SEE providers around Australia include community organisations and public training providers including:

 For more information, you can: